kerguler/veclim-data/README.md

  - DIR_PYTHON=The dist-paackages directory of the python installation inside the docker image
  - VEC_DATA=The external data directory containing the environmental datasets and simulation outputs
  - VEC_HOST=Desired host IP of the python server
- - VEC_PORT=Desired internal port of the python server
  - VEC_PORTE=Desired external port of the python server